Ang3r/evenTutorial/README.md

 # evenTutorial
-jQuery page tutorial plugin by even.lv web studio.
+evenTutorial is a jQuery plugin, that creates a tutorial for your website.

+Please visit our website: http://even.lv.